-- 2. Annual Narrative Report.
-Pursuant to the process set forth in Paragraph P(2) of the AFA, the Navajo Nation agrees to submit the brief Annual Narrative Report for this contract to the Awarding Official through the designated AOTR within 90 days after closure of each contract funding period.
-The report shall describe the conduct of the program and activities in: - a.
-Accomplishments of the program objectives;
+2. Annual Narrative Report.
+Pursuant to the process set forth in Paragraph O(1) of the AFA, the Navajo Nation agrees to submit the brief Annual Narrative Report and include status report on each one-time funded projects for this contract to the Awarding Official through the designated AOTR within 90 days after closure of each contract funding period.
+The report shall describe the conduct of the program and activities in:

-- b.
+- a.
+Accomplishments of the program objectives; - b.
 Description of any significant problems encountered; and - c.
 Any changes required to the Contract and/or Scope of Work.